wUst Fine Wine Imports

 Maintenant is the French word for "now" which could actually mean multiple things for this wine.
-It is produced to be consumed now although it also has the structure to age well for at least five years.
-There is something fun and lively about this wine too which is part of the now theme as you should feel free to open it on any occasion.
-The actual full name of the wine, however, is "Maintenant ou Jamais" which means "now or never" which adds to the theme of the fun of spontaneously opening a bottle of wine.
+It is produced to be consumed now although it also has the structure to age well for at least five to seven years.
+The 2018 is more elegant and balanced than the fun and lively 2016 (2017 was completely lost to frost first and then a hail storm) and you should feel free to open this wine on any occasion.
+The actual full name of the wine, "Maintenant ou Jamais" means "now or never" which adds to the theme of the fun of spontaneously opening a bottle of wine.

 This is the primary "estate" wine of Chateau Ponzac which Virginie and Matthieu blend out of separately vinified parcels across the estate.
 Aromas are of blackberries, pomegranate, and blueberries.
 Flavors include rich tart cherries, ripe peaches, and boysenberries.
 This has a very satisfying medium to full body, is perfectly balanced across the palate, and an enjoyable finish.

 Food pairings include filet mignon, New York steak, rib eye, roast beef, lamb, duck, venison, wild boar, pork chops, ratatouille, coq au vin, vegetable casseroles, and rich and hard cheeses.